-Have curtains in your home that need to be lined, but it sounded too complicated?
+Have curtains in your home that need curtain backing, but it sounded too complicated?
 Here’s the cheapest and easiest way to line curtains in your home.

 See the curtains in this room?